DevExpress/devextreme-demos/JSDemos/Demos/TextBox/Overview/description.md

 - [showClearButton](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#showClearButton)
 Specifies whether to display the button that clears the **TextBox** **value**.
 - [mode (password in this demo)](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#mode)
-This property affects a set of characters displayed on a mobile device's keyboard and adds certain visual features to the UI component.
-In this example, characters are obscured so that the password cannot be read.
+Affects a set of keyboard characters displayed on a mobile device when the **TextBox** gets focus and adds specific visual features to the UI component.
+In this example, the **mode** is set to *"password"* so that entered characters are obscured, and the password cannot be read.
 - [mask](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#mask)
 A custom format for the entered string.
 - [maskRules](/Documentation/ApiReference/UI_Widgets/dxTextBox/Configuration/#maskRules)